sont5413/Environmental_effects_deer_survey_estimates/README.md

 #### Methods:

 Spotlight survey data was collected by the Department of the Interior in Great Smoky Mountains National Park from 1993-2003.
 The spotlight survey route was within Cades Cove, Townsend, TN 378882.
 Several rows of temperature data was missing.
 I replaced missing temperature data with data recorded from the Knoxville airport, which was the closest national weather service station that had data for the missing days.

-#### Results:

-The environmental factors below do not significantly influence estimates of deer density made from spotlight surveys.
-Temperature was found to be the most influential predictor from a simple linear regression model (SLR) and two optimized machine learning models (i.e., random forest and gradient boosting optimized via GridSearchCV).
-The R<sup>2</sup> (i.e., proportion of variance explained by the model) of the selected linear model was poor (~ 0.10).
-However, temperature was found to be a statistically significant predictor (p < 0.001).
-The selected SLR found that for every 1 degree fahreheit increase in temperature, there was a 0.80 decrease in the deer density.
-Environmental factors:
+The following environmental variables were recorded:
 * month of the year (numerical)
 * temperature (numerical)
 * wind (boolean)